Blueprint-Finance/concrete-docs/docs/04-Protect/activate-concrete-protect.md

 ---
 title: "How to Activate Concrete Protect"
-description: "How to Activate Concrete Protect
+description: "How to Activate Concrete Protect"
-sidebar_label: "How to Activate Concrete Protect""
+sidebar_label: "How to Activate Concrete Protect"
 sidebar_position: 1
 ---